 The largest of the lateral pathways is the corticospinal tract.
 This pathway sends information directly from the motor and premotor cortices down to the motor neurons in the spinal cord.
 Cortical axons travel through the brainstem and then cross the midline at the base of the medulla; like the somatosensory system, the right side of the cortex processes information for the left side of the body and vice versa.
 In the spinal cord, the axons travel through the lateral column and synapse in the ventral horn on motor neurons that typically innervate distal muscles.

-- The tectospinal tract is responsible for moving the head in response to visual stimuli.
-This tract begins in the superior colliculus.
+The tectospinal tract is responsible for moving the head in response to visual stimuli.
+This tract begins in the superior colliculus (of the tectum).
+The axons of the superior colliculus and project into the cervical regions of the spinal cord to control muscles of the neck, upper trunk, and shoulders.

 - The two reticulospinal tracts play a role in managing anti-gravity reflexes needed for posture and standing.
 These tracts begin in the reticular formation.